Undivided Resources

 A good reminder when putting care and love into raising the younger generation of the disability community is to listen to the older disability community!
 Instead of constantly trying to push oneself to “society’s” standards, embrace goal-setting with a healthier and gentler mindset.
 In The Washington Post’s article about new year’s resolution-making in the disability world, Dawn Gibson, writer, health advocate, and founder of Spoonie Chat, writes “We don’t have to be worn out all the time,” and suggests making goals that feel “empowering or replenishing.”

 So there you have it, folks.
 Taking good care of yourself is one of the hardest things to do, but one of the most necessary!
-Try and slow down and take some time for you when you can — even if it’s just 5 minutes a day at first.
+Try to slow down and take some time for you when you can — even if it’s just 5 minutes a day at first.
 You’re worth it!

 Contents